-- increases in interest expense in connection with debt refinancings and borrowings under our credit facility; - various legislative or regulatory actions; - the ability of GenOn Energy, Inc. (GenOn) and its subsidiaries to satisfy their obligations in respect of GenOn's indemnity obligations to us; - the outcome of litigation brought by and against us; - restoration costs and revenue losses resulting from future natural disasters such as hurricanes and the timing of recovery of such restoration costs; and - various other risks identified in "Risk Factors" in Item 1A of this report.
+- increases in interest expense in connection with debt refinancings and borrowings under our credit facility; - · various legislative or regulatory actions; - the ability of GenOn Energy, Inc. (GenOn) and its subsidiaries to satisfy their obligations in respect of GenOn's indemnity obligations to us; - the ability of REPs, including REP affiliates of NRG Energy, Inc. and Energy Future Holdings Corp., to satisfy their obligations to us; - the outcome of litigation brought by and against us; - restoration costs and revenue losses resulting from future natural disasters such as hurricanes and the timing of recovery of such restoration costs; - · various other risks identified in "Risk Factors" in Item 1A of this report.